 The park’s two entrances admit vehicles to the park’s two massive parking lots, which are separated.
 And while the beaches are quite similar, other features may steer you to one or the other.
 The south lot, most popular for children, includes the carousel and amusement center, the cabana concession and the 200-acre Crandon Park Gardens.

-The Crandon Family Amusement Center is a beachfront playground featuring an antique carousel and an old-fashioned roller rink, a splash fountain and marine sculptures for kids to play.
-The 1949 carousel is the main attraction, originally part of the old Crandon Park Zoo.
+The Crandon Family Amusement Center is a beachfront playground featuring a restored 1949 carousel and an old-fashioned roller rink, a splash fountain and marine sculptures for kids to play.
+The carousel is the main attraction, originally part of the old Crandon Park Zoo.
 The roller rink is paved and banked with guard rails, and you can rent skates at the concession.
 Here’s more about park facilities.